dhavalptl/react-typescript-starter/README.md

 # react-typescript-starter

 This is React with Typescript basic setup.
-Jest and eslint are inbuilt setup in this starter code.
+Jest, CSS Modules and eslint are inbuilt setup in this starter code.

 It helps to setup react and typescript quickly.